symbol/symbol-docs/source/getting-started/first-application.rst

 A :doc:`namespace <../concepts/namespace>` is an on-chain unique domain for your assets.
 The easiest way to understand it is by means of the domain-file analogy on the internet.
 Imagine that a domain address has to be unique in a root (lowest level).

 A mosaic is like a file hosted on a domain and it represents an asset.
 Like a website and directory, a mosaic can have the same name as other files on other domains.
-However,  a namespace + mosaic is always unique, as the root namespace was unique even if the rest of it is not.
+However,  a namespace + mosaic is always unique.

 First, register your namespace by choosing a name that you like.
 One common option is to use your company's or own name.
 In this example, we will register a namespace called ``foo``.
 Let's check if this name is available.